StevenClontz/PreTeXt-website/site/pages/community.md

 - [PreTeXt-CLI](https://github.com/PreTeXtBook/pretext-cli)
 - [PreTeXt-Tools](https://github.com/PreTeXtBook/pretext-tools)

-Most of the time it is preferable to discuss ideas on the Google Groups prior to submitting issues/pull requests through github.
+Most of the time it is preferable to discuss ideas on the Google Groups prior to submitting issues or pull requests through GitHub.